drivera03/Game351HW3/README.md

 The different features that are added to our unity project are
 1. Shoot with the F key
 2. Two different camera views (T key)
-3. The enemy shoots back at the player and also follow the player
+3. The enemy shoots back at the player and also follows the player
 4. Player can kick and there are 3 different animation